BLOCKMATERIAL/github-parser/README.md

 github-parser

-This is a singe-page React.JS application that outputs a list of repositories and organizations by search query. api.github.com was used to get the data.
+This is a singe-page React.JS application that outputs a list of repositories and organizations by search term. api.github.com was used to get the data.

 ## Project Status